NKI-AI/direct/docker/README.rst

 Use the container
 ~~~~~~~~~~~~~~~~~

-To build:
+To build the image:

 .. code-block:: bash

     cd direct/
     docker build -t direct:latest -f docker/Dockerfile .

-To run using all GPUs:
+To run `DIRECT` using all GPUs:

 .. code-block:: bash